aquemos/Super-Cashier/README.md

 ### Main Menu Flowchart
 ![Main Menu Flowchart](https://github.com/aquemos/Super-Cashier/blob/main/image/main%20menu.png)
+When the program is executed, the following steps will be sequentially executed:

+1. Transaction ID and an empty dataframe will be created.
+The transaction ID is used to identify the transaction, and the dataframe functions to store information about items, quantity, price, and total price per item.
+2. Menu is displayed.
+3. Customer chooses one of the menus.
+4. If the user's choice is not in the menu, an error message will be displayed, and the program will return to step 2.
+5. If the input is in the menu, a check will be performed.
+- If "Add item" is selected, the "Add item" function will be executed.
+- If "Edit item name" is selected, the "Edit item name" function will be executed.
+- If "Edit item price" is selected, the "Edit item price" function will be executed.
+- If "Edit item quantity" is selected, the "Edit item quantity" function will be executed.
+- If "Delete item" is selected, the "Delete item" function will be executed.
+- If "Delete all items" is selected, the "Delete all items" function will be executed.
+- If "Calculate total" is selected, the "Calculate total" function will be executed.
+- If "Exit" is selected, the program will stop.
+6. If it's not one of the menu options, display an error message and return to step 2.

 ### Add Item Flowchart
 ![Add Item Flowchart](https://github.com/aquemos/Super-Cashier/blob/main/image/add%20item.png)

 ### Update Item Name Flowchart
 ![Update Item Name Flowchart](https://github.com/aquemos/Super-Cashier/blob/main/image/update%20item%20name.png)